codeOfRobin/Questions-to-ask-your-interviewer-iOS/README.md

 	- [ ] Example of the above: Do you have the “title” of a VC on the left in iOS/on the center in android for consistency?
 Do you have a modal View Controller presented with a back arrow on the left?
 - [ ] Q/A?
 	- [ ] What’s the handoff-to-QA process like?
+	- [ ] How does the QA team test applications?
+How is regression testing done?
+Is there any test automation present?
 - [ ] Learning
 	- [ ] Do you sponsor conference tickets?
 	- [ ] Books/online resources?